 - Public clouds (AWS, Google Cloud etc)

 I will set up 3 nodes Baremetal Kubernetes cluster.
-I have already set up three Nodes running on operating system Centos 7.3.
-Now we will deploy Kubernetes cluster using Kubespray.
+I have already set up three Nodes running on Centos 7.
+Now we will deploy the Kubernetes cluster using Kubespray.

 PreRequisites for Kubespray